-Maternal behaviour is the behaviour of the mother ensuring the well-being and development of her offspring.
+Project 1: Maternal behaviour is the behaviour of the mother ensuring the well-being and development of her offspring.
 In order to become maternal, the mother’s brain undergoes remarkable physiological and behavioural changes in the peripartum period to meet the demands of the offspring.
 These adaptations, which start as complex and direct consequences of hormonal signals arising from the foetus, continue in lactation as a result of close interactions between mother and offspring - the maternal behaviour.
-Our group is interested in the neurobiological regulation of maternal behaviour, i.e. maternal care, maternal motivation and maternal aggression, with special focus on the mother's innate anxiety.
-We focus on the role of yet less investigated brain neuropeptides using techniques such as microdialysis, retrodialysis, osmotic minipumps, viral vector-mediated gene transfer, in situ hybridisation, receptor autoradiography, blood sampling.
+Our group is interested in the neurobiological regulation of maternal behaviour in rodents by the brain arginine-vasopressin system and corticotropin-releasing factor (CRF) system with special focus on maternal neglect.
+We apply such techniques as various behavioural tests, micro-/retrodialysis, osmotic minipumps, viral vector-mediated gene transfer, in situ hybridisation, receptor autoradiography, blood sampling.

 Grants / Awards